kubernetes/sig-release/release-team/role-handbooks/communications/templates/feature-blog-messages.md

 >

 > [!Note]
-> In your placeholder PR, use the current scheduled overall release date for the blog `date` and add a `draft:true` to the front matter.
-We will work with you on updating the PR with the publication date once we have a final number of feature blogs for this release.
+> Title your blog PR in the following format: "[WIP] KEP:<number>: <name> blog".
+In your placeholder PR, add `draft:true` to the front matter to indicate its draft status.
+This will help us merge this blog prior to the release date and schedule it after the release date.

 ```

 With this one, you'd need to update the following placeholders: